Windows XP - Standby Button Grayed Out

 Those Darn Drivers...

 This problem does seem to have a common solution: drivers, specifically graphic drivers.
 The best thing to do is to like we did before with Windows, update your drivers.
-This can be a non enjoyable process but one that needs to be done.
+This is not a very enjoyable process, but it can help.
 However, with many PCs, your drivers are also updated when you run Windows Update.
 Amazing right?
-However, if it is not, head on over to the manufacturer's website to obtain the updated versions of your drivers.
+If yours did not update the drivers, head on over to the manufacturer’s website to obtain the updated versions of your drivers.

 If updating them does not work or there are no updates, you should try rolling back.
-This process just downgrades the version of your drivers which my return the computer to a state where standby is usable again.
-When doing this, you should keep track of what is going on so that you can pinpoint the culprit of this whole situation.
-Once you know what is causing all the problems you are then able to go and find a better solution to not only be able to use standby, but also have updated drivers.
+This process just downgrades the version of your drivers which may return the computer to a state where standby is usable again.
+When doing this, you should keep track of what is going on so that you can discover the origin of the problem.
+Once you know what is causing all the problems you may be able to find a better solution.

 Furthermore, make sure you have standard VGA drivers installed on your system.
 Far too many people who do a clean install of XP have their standby unusable because of this.
 Either install the standard VGA drivers that Microsoft offers or the ones from your motherboard CD.